harshini-puduri/youtube-chatbot-langchain/README.md

 # RAG over YouTube Videos (with LangChain)

-Built a Retrieval-Augmented Generation pipeline using LangChain — but instead of PDFs or plain docs, I used **YouTube transcripts** as the knowledge source.
+Built a Retrieval-Augmented Generation pipeline using LangChain, but instead of PDFs or plain docs, I used **YouTube transcripts** as the knowledge source.

 This notebook runs through:
 - Pulling transcripts from a YouTube video